 Corporations have done a marvelous job convincing the American people that they are still bound by the same economic laws as before.
 Not only that, but they have deprecated the government’s role in regulation, claiming for themselves sole responsibility for creating jobs, ensuring quality products, and mitigating disasters both economic and environmental.
 Trickle-down economics, brought to life by the Reagan administration, has made corporations the masters of our national destiny, and any attempt by the government to protect against egregious impropriety is cast as a villainous regime attacking the benevolent hero.

 And yet, the working class continues to struggle.
 Corporations make deals with local communities to bring in jobs in return for tax and utility waivers, land grants, even loans, then abandon ship when business falters, leaving the communities to cover the losses themselves.
 They threaten to kill jobs and/or raise prices if the minimum wage goes up, knowing that government programs will supplement incomes for those whose paychecks aren’t enough to live on.
 They demonize stewards of the land, like the EPA, for enacting regulations that place unnecessary burdens on commerce.
 They lobby against transparency in order to preempt regulation and shirk responsibility when problems occur.
 It is the government’s constitutional mandate to promote the general welfare of the people, and yet we as a nation have bought into the fantasy that only a market free from outside interference will guarantee our prosperity.
 Never mind that there is no such thing as a free market, at least not here, not now.
 Never mind that businesses aggressively negotiate to eschew any social responsibility, paying as little as possible to get the labor and materials they need regardless of true cost or consequence.
 Never mind that we, the wealthiest, most powerful nation in the world, still have millions of hungry, homeless, and uninsured.
-And never mind that there is no evidence that any of the assertions stated above favoring the corporate world are true.
+And never mind that there is no evidence that any one of the assertions stated above favoring the corporate world is true.
 Folks are seemingly content hide behind accusations of fake news and they happily, gleefully, ignore the facts.
-Like the Western diet, capitalism over-nourishes the advancement of society, to the detriment of the current well-being of the people.
-But if you’ve read this far, you probably didn’t need convincing.
-You know all of this to be true already.
+Like the Western diet, capitalism over-nourishes the advancement of society, to the detriment of the current and future well-being of the people.
+And the past few decades are now catching up to us.

 The answer is not to pivot to pure socialism, as my back-turners may have assumed is the goal.
 Nor is there any reason to believe that it would somehow be the end result.
 We need capitalism.
 We need corporations.
 We need patent laws and trade secrets, and we even need the ability to pay top dollar to get the best leadership in the private sector.
 We also need a government competent enough to protect us when profits won’t.
-No well-reasoned person I know wants government to take over any industry, much less all industry.
+No well-reasoned person I know wants a full government takeover of any industry, much less all industry.
 The real question is what level of government intervention is appropriate for a given industry at a given time.
 Monopolies are bad for competition, driving up consumer prices and reducing consumer choice.
 Thus, government should step in (more often than they do) to break up monopolies.
-And if we are to concern ourselves with the pocketbooks and market selections of individual consumers, are we not also obliged to consider the very goods and services they are purchasing?
-Should profit be the priority for every industry?
+And if we are to so concern ourselves with how things are produced, are we not also obliged to consider how they are monetized and consumed?
+Should profit be the dominating priority for every industry?
 Put another way, are there goods/services that should be available outside of the conventional models of maximized profit?

 I believe the answer to that last question is yes.
 Every child in America is guaranteed, ostensibly, access to public education to be paid for by taxpayers.
 The system can be improved upon, certainly, but does anyone believe that a privatized, for-profit education system would be better?
-Is there any evidence that charter schools are so successful that the entire system should switch over to their model?
-The result would be a formal recognition that those with the most money get the best education for their children, and although that is somewhat true now, at least we openly endorse equal access to quality education for all, and we enact policies to encourage this.
+Is there any evidence that even charter schools (which are almost all non-profit) are so successful that the entire system should switch over to their model?
+The result would be a formal recognition that those without do without when it comes to education, and although that scenario is somewhat true now, at least we openly endorse equal access to quality education for all, and we enact policies to encourage this.

 Likewise, every person in America should be guaranteed access to public health care to be paid for by taxpayers.
 Under the current system, you get only as much health care as you can pay for, and in many cases much less.
 One of the benefits of capitalist markets, stated above, is that profit incentives encourage better products.
 And yet, we pay more for health care than any other developed country in the world and we receive worse outcomes.
-Tragically, people who do not have health insurance, or sufficient health insurance, can be denied non-emergency health care.
+Tragically, people who do not have health insurance, or sufficient health insurance, choose to forego valuable tests and treatments rather than take on debt.
+Many who do take on debt go bankrupt just trying to stay alive.
 Health insurance also is often tied directly to one’s employer, so switching jobs creates the potential for dropped coverage.
 But the most important reason to insure everyone is that everyone will consume this product, some continually, others eventually.
 Choosing not to purchase insurance only shifts the inevitable financial burden onto those who do pay.

 The taxpayers already foot the bill for those whose health care is not covered by insurance.
 Integrating this purchase into the tax system to create formal coverage will raise taxes, but it will reduce health care costs – by capping maximum charges for procedures and drugs, by encouraging growth in health care professions, and by providing lifetime access to care, thus detecting disease and disorder while treatment is relatively cheap.
 This does not mean the government runs health care.
 What it means is that the government represents the people and not the corporations.
-It means that the citizenry as a whole, through government, can negotiate with providers to lower costs.
+It means that the citizenry as a whole, through government, can use maximum enrollment to negotiate for lower costs with providers .
 It means the priority is on health and not profit.
 Better health outcomes means cheaper health care.
 This coupled with a national food policy that values nutrition over calories, a single-payer health care system is the most efficient, most effective, and most financially conservative choice for Americans.